-- 14. Then type C: <ENTER>. - 15.
+- 14. Then type C: and hit the <ENTER> key. - 15.
 If you are not using a mouse, you may skip this step.
 If you are, then type MOUSE <ENTER>.
 (If you get a "Bad command or file name" error, find out where the mouse driver lives on the disk or consult the documentation that came with your mouse and its driver software.) - 16.
-Type CD XANTH <ENTER>. - 17.
+Type CD XANTH and hit the <ENTER> key - 17.
 Type the appropriate command as listed in Configuration Options.